KES on a MinIO Deployment

 2. Generate MinIO Credentials

 MinIO needs credentials to access the KES server.
-The following command generates a new TLS private/public key pair:
+The following command generates a hashed identity from a provided TLS private/public key pair:

 $ kes identity new --key=client.key --cert=client.crt MinIO